seirana/GEscDRS-TheraNet/README.md

 # Also, make sure you can run an example container
 singularity run library://sylabsed/examples/lolcow
 ```

+### step 3: Install dependent software for GEscDRS
+* TheraNet does not need any extra software to run

+## Downloads
-## Downloading GEscDRS-TheraNet
+### Downloading GEscDRS-TheraNet
 Use the following command to download or update the pipeline:
 ```bash
 nextflow pull ikmb/GEscDRS-TheraNet
 ```
 You will find the pipeline code stored in ${HOME}/.nextflow/assets/ikmb/gescdrs-theranet.

+### Downloading input data

 ## Example workflows
 * Running GEscDRS
 * Running TheraNet

 ### Running GEscDRS
-In your first run, to download required databases, add the --updatemetaphlan flag; in subsequent runs, skip the update flag (remove line 6 from the following code; --updatemetaphlan \).
+In your first run, to download required databases, you can add the --updatemetaphlan flag; in subsequent runs, you can just skip the update flag (remove line 6 from the following code; --updatemetaphlan \).
 ```bash
 nextflow run ikmb/tofu-maapo \
     -profile custom \